gavinongmh/rhythm-game-music-list/README.md

 ## <a name="current-features">🔋 Current Features</a>

 This project is in its early stages and was kickstarted from Javascript Mastery's 1 Million YouTube Subscribers Hackathon.
+It also based on JS Mastery's Ultimate Next15 course, which I recommend you to check out!
 As such, only the current features are available:

 👉 **Authentication**: Secure sign-in with NextAuth, supporting Email/Password, Google, and GitHub.